About Imaginosophy

 Colors As Portals To True Nature

-The Spirit cards or color cards, add another soulful dimension, not generally explored in Tarot.
+The Fair Folk Oracle includes colorful Faery cards, which add another soulful dimension, not generally explored in Tarot.
 At a certain point on the journey, the world of image and vision can give way to a direct experience of personal essence, which will ultimately metabolize image and lead the soul to an experience of completeness.
 Ultimately image does not define who we are, but first it is important to explore the creation of images.
 After all, we begin our lives out of the creativity of the mother.
 As we mature, images of the parents are internalized, and this is often how we begin to develop a sense of external Divinity.
 Our ego clings to definition, images, and stories.
 Ultimately, we need to let go and simply breathe with the Cosmos.
 That’s when we discover the real freedom.

 When our enlightenment drive turns on, we may get a taste of Being, which is beyond all images of the mind.
 The experience of external color can support the understanding of the soulful dimensions of inner color, which can lead to the experience of essential states of consciousness.
 The images, especially the false images of who we took ourselves to be, tend to fall away as we begin to taste the truth of Being.
 Ultimately, we can all become free of suffering and pain, and instead live in eternal loving wisdom.
 Like the Dove who merges with the Light, we all have the chance to become liberated and re-harmonize with our original spiritual impulse.